-&lt;sup>171 A figure of perhaps 2% of the present value of the whole market is obtained, making the assumptions in note 85, using a generous estimate of the profitability of Bertrand competition with differing costs (say 5c per pack) a conservative estimate of the current value of the old customers to a monopolist (say \$35 billion, which is consistent with linear demand and a demand elasticity of -.4), and assuming 10% of smokers switch every year (and then act like new consumers).
-See Appendix C. Also observe that our calculations are really valuing current non-smokers, who include
+&lt;sup>183 A figure of perhaps 2% of the present value of the whole market is obtained, making the assumptions in note 86, using a generous estimate of the profitability of Bertrand competition with differing costs (say 5c per pack) a conservative estimate of the current value of the old customers to a monopolist (say \$35 billion, which is consistent with linear demand and a demand elasticity of -.4), and assuming 10% of smokers switch every year (and then act like new consumers).

-&lt;sup>172 See Appendix C. Also observe that our calculations are really valuing current non-smokers, who include some above-age future smokers but exclude under-age smokers who are already hooked.
-But the value of the under-age segment cannot be very different.
+&lt;sup>184 See Appendix C. Also observe that our calculations are really valuing current non-smokers, who include some above-age future smokers but exclude under-age smokers who are already hooked.
+But the value of the underage segment cannot be very different.

-&lt;sup>173 For the latter case, which yields a value of the youth market at most equal to one-sixth of the value of the whole market, see the main text.
+For the latter case, which yields a value of the youth market at most equal to one-sixth of the value of the whole market, see the main text.